Nether Mill: History

 A 'Neth Mill' is first recorded on the 1750s William Roy military map as well as a 'Load Side' or 'Lade Side' dwelling where the mill lade runs up towards its confluence with the Garnock.
 Robert Aitken's survey of 1827 shows Nethermill and records that only one corn mill and one lint or flax mill were present in the parish.
-The New Stastical Account of 1845 states that the mill was the barony mill and was known as the Nethermiln of Kilbirnie.
+The New Statistical Account of 1845 states that the mill was the barony mill and was known as the Nethermiln of Kilbirnie.
 The mill is recorded as the only corn mill in the parish in the 1845 Statistical Account.
 In Scotland the main cereal crop was oats and the word 'Corn' is synonymous.

 The Scots name 'Nether', meaning 'lower' may refer to the presence of Stonyholm Mill, a flax mill, that stands upstream on the River Garnock.
-The lade that supplied Nether Mill via it's rectangular mill pond ran down from the Stonyholm site with a levelling pond en route.
+The lade that supplied Nether Mill via its rectangular mill pond ran down from the Stonyholm site with a levelling pond en route.
 The miller's dwelling originally doubled as a small farm with a garden, stabling and a few acres of land.
 Most millers had a second occupation in between the busy post-harvest times when the majority of milling took place.
 At Millmannoch near Coylton for instance the miller also worked as a blacksmith when milling was not required.
 Nether Mill was the property of the Earl of Glasgow in the 1850s with a George Dickie as the tenant, possibly the son of the previous miller.

 In 1792 Mr Dickie, the miller, was building the road near the mill pond when he uncovered an empty stone coffin, 6.5 feet long by 2.5 feet wide.
 He is recorded to have broken up this coffin or kist and used it in the road's construction.
 Three others had been found closer to Kilbirnie Bridge, one of which contained a funerary urn filled with burnt bones, but none with a tumulus or mound over them.

-George Dickie, corn miller at Nether Mill, died on May 6, 1859 of old age and is buried at Kilbirnie Kirk.
+George Dickie, corn miller at Nether Mill, died on May 6, 1859, of old age and is buried at Kilbirnie Kirk.
 His father, Alastair Dickie, was also a corn miller and was married to Margaret Craufurd.